standard-for-public-code/standard-for-public-code/criteria/understandable-english-first.md

 # Use plain English

 English is the <i>de facto</i> language of collaboration in software development.
-Public sector information needs to be accessible for all its constituents.
-Plain and simple language makes the codebase and what it does easier to understand for a wider variety of people.
-Translations further increase the possible reach of a codebase.
-Language that is easy to understand lowers the cost of creating and maintaining translations.

-English is the <i>de facto</i> language of collaboration in software development.
-Public sector information needs to be accessible for all its constituents.
+Public sector information needs to be accessible to all its constituents.
 Plain and simple language makes the codebase and what it does easier to understand for a wider variety of people.

 Translations further increase the possible reach of a codebase.
 Language that is easy to understand lowers the cost of creating and maintaining translations.